 To be functional this feature must first be configured either from the front panel, or by sending either CURR:MODE:PROT EXT (see PAR.
 B.39) or VOLT:MODE:PROT EXT (see PAR.
 B.115).
 From the front panel power-up screen press [4], and highlight Protect Limit.
-Press [5] to apply the changes (without saving for power-up) and exit.
+Press [5] to modify, then highlight External and press [6] to save.
+Then press [6] to apply the changes (without saving for power-up) and exit.